Students will use compasses and make cordage during the adventure club program.

 Program overview

-Adventure club is a one-day, multi-domain HPGE enrichment program where Stage 3 students learn practical bushcraft and navigation skills in Field of Mars Reserve.
-Working in teams, students set up a shared minimal impact basecamp, practise pacing and compass bearings, and complete a navigation challenge to collect essential resources for building their own mini campsites.
-Throughout the day, students document skills, diagrams, maps and reflections in a take-home bushcraft journal, building independence, leadership, problem-solving and environmental awareness in an authentic bushland context.
+Adventure club is a one-day Stage 3 PDHPE HPGE enrichment program where students build practical bushcraft, navigation and teamwork skills in Field of Mars Reserve.
+Working in teams, students set up a minimal-impact basecamp, practise pacing and compass bearings, complete a navigation challenge and record their skills, maps and reflections in a take-home bushcraft journal.
+HPGE domains: physical, social-emotional, intellectual.

 Learning intentions